Descanonge/neba/docs/source/configuration.rst

 The principal scheme, at the root of the configuration tree, is the :class:`application<.application.ApplicationBase>`.
 It can hold directly all your parameters, or nested sub-schemes.
-It will be responsible to gather the parameters from configuration files and the command line.
+It will be responsible for gathering the parameters from configuration files and the command line.

 Here is a rather simple example::